Everyone has their understanding of what the trend is.

 Don’t send long pitches that make them yawn.
-Send a short pitch and personalize it, and include all the additional information in the press release.
-So once they read the pitch, they will quickly understand whether it’s their beat or not, and can make the choice whether they want to continue investigating the topic.
+Send a pitch without unnecessary fluff, personalize it, and include all the additional information in the press release.
+So once they read the pitch, they will quickly understand whether they want to continue investigating the topic.

-In 2020, the mixture of earned and owned media is as hot as ever.
+In 2023, the mixture of earned and owned media will be as hot as ever.

-Owned media is all about your own channels, such as those on Facebook, Instagram, Youtube or it can be the website that you have.
+Owned media is all about your channels, such as those on Facebook, Instagram, and Youtube, or it can be the website that you have.

 Earned media is when the press and public shares your content and speak about your brand.
-That’s why this process is called earned—your product, your efforts or something else you’ve done has earned you space on their pages, potentially voluntarily and completely free!
+That’s why this process’s name is earning your product, efforts, or something else – you’ve earned your space on their pages, potentially voluntarily and completely free!

-This is going to be huge in 2020, and one thing that matters to earned media is very much connected to the previous point—to get earned media interested, relevant research is the key.
+This will be huge in 2023, and one thing that matters to earned media is very much connected to the previous point.
+Relevant research is the key to getting earned media interested.
 Sending the right PR pitch about the right product to the right journalists can bring you media mentions which can give more credibility to your product/service and bring awareness.

-Equally important to understanding the public relation trends, is considering what is not hot in Digital PR in 2020.
+Equally important to understanding the public relations trends is considering what is not hot in Digital PR in 2023.

 No one likes being spammed, particularly journalists whose inboxes are full 24/7.

-If you want to attract the attention of a journalist, follow ups are a great tool.
-But be careful, spamming them all the time with emails is not something that they will like.
-After sending your PR pitch, your follow ups are important tools to share new info about the product you want them to cover.
-It can include updates regarding product features that have changed or something that’s new.
+To attract a journalist’s attention, follow-ups are a great tool.
+But be careful; spamming them all the time with emails is something other than what they will like.
+After sending your PR pitch, your follow-ups are essential for sharing new information about the product you want them to cover.
+It can include updates regarding product features that have changed or something new.

 Spamming them every day and expecting them to reply is not something that will happen.

-In PR it’s important to have patience, as journalists are really busy.
+In PR, patience is essential, as journalists are busy.
 Imagine yourself in their place.
-Your calendar is already full, you have new assignments from your editor and someone keeps popping up in your inbox promoting their product/service (more about promotional content later on).
+Your calendar is already full, you have new assignments from your editor, and someone keeps popping up in your inbox promoting their product/service (more about promotional content later on).

-Survey results show that most (73%) of journalists are quite OK with receiving a follow up to a PR pitch they didn’t respond to.
-Only 12% would prefer to not receive any type of follow up.
+Survey results show that most (73%) journalists are OK with receiving a follow-up to a PR pitch they didn’t respond to.
+Only 12% would prefer not to receive any follow-up.

-While PR storytelling is important, pitching irrelevant stories is the next thing that you should NOT do.
+While PR storytelling is essential, pitching irrelevant stories is the next thing you should NOT do.
 Here, once again, we touch upon the importance of research.

-Before sending a short pitch about your product, you should explore and find out whether your pitch is relevant to that journalist or not.
-Do NOT read an article that a journalist wrote in 2010 and decide that he/she will be interested in covering your product because back then he had written something similar.
+Before sending a pitch about your product, you should explore whether your pitch is relevant to that journalist.
+Do NOT read an article that a journalist wrote in 2010 and decide they will be interested in covering your product because he wrote something similar back then.

-Journalists have a tendency to change their topics from time to time and a simple Google search will help you understand the current topics a journalist covers.
+Journalists tend to change their topics from time to time, and a simple Google search will help you understand the current topics a journalist covers.

-Unpersonalized and bulk outreach is among the big NOT to dos.
+Unpersonalized and bulk outreach are among the big NOT to-dos.

-Don’t send pitches that are not personalized.
-Take time to understand what’s in a journalist’s beat and investigate what his/her audience is interested in.
-When you know all this you can proudly send your pitch and wait for them to respond.
+Don’t send non-personalized pitches.
+Take time to understand what’s in a journalist’s beat and investigate what their audience is interested in.
+When you know all this, you can proudly send your pitch and wait for them to respond.

-Making evident that you know their areas of coverage and moreover, showing in the pitch that you’re well aware of what will interest their audience can totally change the game.
-And this is something that people really remember.
+Making it evident that you know their coverage areas and showing in the pitch that you’re well aware of what will interest their audience can change the game.
+And this is something that people remember.

-Even if they reject the offer of covering your product, next time you pitch them they’ll remember you and open your email more willingly.
-Examples to take a look at from #prfails regarding this point are the following:
+Even if they reject the offer of covering your product, the next time you pitch them, they’ll remember you and open your email more willingly.
+Examples of taking a look at from #prfails regarding this point are the following:

 Content that is too promotional is the next no-no.

-It’s very important to realize what the job of journalists is.
-Journalists are not sitting there waiting for your next product promotion.
+It’s essential to realize what the job of journalists is.
+Journalists are still waiting for your next product promotion.
 They are not there waiting to increase the sales of your product.

 Journalists seek stories and quality/trustworthy content for their readers.

-We are pitching journalists as we want to provide value to their audiences and maybe help them fill in their editorial calendar.
+We are pitching journalists as we want to provide value to their audiences and help them fill in their editorial calendars.
 And it’s not always about us.

-Of course, you want to bring awareness to your next project but if you are mentioning your brand all the time and sound overly salesy it’s not going to work.
-First, you should tell them what are the highlights of your product and how their audience is going to benefit.
+Of course, you want to bring awareness to your next project, but if you mention your brand all the time and sound overly salesy, it will not work.
+First, you should tell them what the highlights of your product are and how their audience will benefit.

 Giving them valuable and quality content is what matters.
-Talk not only about your brand but also how it’s relevant to them and why they should cover it.
+Talk about your brand, its relevance to them, and why they should cover it.

-With these public relation trends, traditional PR is out the door!
+With these public relations trends, traditional PR is out the door!

-More and more businesses are understanding the benefits of the latest trends in PR and they are employing it to spread awareness about their businesses and leave their footprint in this very big and competitive market.
+More and more businesses understand the benefits of the latest trends in PR, and they are employing it to spread awareness about their companies and leave their footprint in this huge and competitive market.